rondalefloyd/pos_system/README.md

    4.1.
 Sales Management (POS), Transaction Management, and Product/Customer Management (for level 2 users only).
    ```

-Feel free to explore the detailed documentation for each section to make the most out of the POS System for Phoebe M. Santos.
+Feel free to explore the detailed documentation for each section to make the most out of the POS System.